 Certificate of Good Conduct Required for all UAE Employment Visas

 A new requirement will be introduced shortly that will affect all applications for employment visas.
-Beginning 4 February 2018, a Good Conduct and Behavior Certificate must be submitted along with the other supporting documents when an employer seeks to sponsor a residence visa for a new employee who is not a UAE national.
+At the start of 2018, a Good Conduct and Behavior Certificate must be submitted along with the other supporting documents when an employer seeks to sponsor a residence visa for a new employee who is not a UAE national.
 It appears that the requirement will apply throughout the UAE, including the nation’s many free zones.

 Like any other foreign document, the prospective employee’s Good Conduct and Behavior Certificate must be notarised in the country of origin and thereafter authenticated up to that country’s Ministry of Foreign Affairs, the UAE Embassy for that country, and finally by the UAE Ministry of Foreign Affairs and International Cooperation.
 This authentication process often consumes several weeks.